GB flag iconENCN flag iconZH

 The requirements of EN ISO 21420

-Some of the key requirements listed under this standard are glove design and construction, chemical innocuousness, comfort and efficiency (sizing and dexterity) and information supplied by the manufacturer.
-This standard does not assess the protective properties of gloves and should therefore be used alongside any relevant specific requirement standards – such as those which evaluate mechanical, thermal or chemical protection.
+Some of the key requirements listed under this standard are ‘glove design and construction’, ‘chemical innocuousness’, ‘comfort and efficiency’ (also known as ‘sizing and dexterity’) and ‘information supplied by the manufacturer’.
+The standard does not assess the protective properties of gloves, and should therefore be used alongside any relevant specific requirement standards – such as those which evaluate mechanical, thermal or chemical protection.

 Glove design and construction

-A new consideration under this standard is the donning and doffing of protective gloves.
+The donning and doffing of protective gloves is also considered.
 During these actions, layers of reusable multi-layered gloves must not become separated, and the design of the gloves must minimise the time needed for donning and doffing.

 Innocuousness

-In addition to those substances specifically listed in the standard, Notified Bodies may also require evidence of compliance with restricted substances legislation, such as REACH (Regulation (EC) No 1907/2006) Annex XVII.
-Pentachlorophenol (PCP) – a restricted fungicide – is listed in entry 22 of Annex XVII, and is applicable to leathers and natural textiles.
-The requirement is less than 1,000mg/kg (less than 5mg/kg in Germany).
-Also, entry 51 restricts the presence of four phthalate plasticisers in articles to a total of less than 0.1 per cent by mass of the plasticised material.
-The plasticisers are added to increase the polymer’s softness and flexibility and this requirement is particularly relevant for vinyl gloves.
-The four plasticisers are i) bis(2-ethylhexyl) phthalate (DHEP), ii) dibutyl phthalate (DBP), iii) benyl butyl phthalate (BBP), and iv) diisobutyl phthalate (DIBP).
+In addition to those substances specifically listed in EN ISO 21420, Notified or Approved Bodies may also require evidence of compliance with restricted substances legislation, such as REACH (Regulation (EC) No 1907/2006) Annex XVII.
+Entry 51 of this legislation restricts the presence of four phthalate plasticisers in articles to a total of less than 0.1 per cent by mass of the plasticised material.
+Plasticisers are added to increase a polymer’s softness and flexibility, and this requirement is particularly relevant for vinyl gloves.
+The four plasticisers are: i) bis(2-ethylhexyl) phthalate (DHEP), ii) dibutyl phthalate (DBP), iii) benzyl butyl phthalate (BBP), and iv) di-isobutyl phthalate (DIBP).

 Comfort and efficiency